qua-platform/qua-libs/Tutorials/intro-to-octave/README.md

 2. `hello_octave.py` shows an example of running a program with the octave.
 3. `configuration.py` is the configuration file for `hello_octave.py`.
 4. `octave_clock_and_calibration.py` is the octave configuration file for setting the clock and calibration.
-5. `set_octave.py` contains helper functions to initiate the octave.
+5. `set_octave.py` contains helper functions to initialize the octave.

 ## [octave_introduction.py](octave_introduction.py)
 In this file you can find the basic octave commands.